gmongaras/YOLOX_From_Scratch/README.md

 - Reg - The predicted bounding box which has 4 values:
   1. X value of the top-left corner of the bounding box
   2. Y value of the top-left corner of the bounding box
-  3. Height of the boudning box
+  3. Height of the bounding box
   4. Width of the bounding box
 - Cls - The predicted class the model thinks is inside the bounding box.
 This is a one-hot encoded vector with the same number of elements are there are classes.
 - IoU (obj) - The objectiveness prediction of the predicted bounding box.
 This is a single value showing how confident an object is in the predicted bounding box.